wizziebot/wizz-vis/docs/guides/widgets.md

 * granularity (one different to `all`)
 * limit

 We can select between three types of chart.
-It can be configured through `options` attribute with one of these values:
+It can be configured through `options` attribute, setting the `type` property, with one of these values:

 * line
 * area